How a Boston comedian and duck boat tour guide has ended up on the news dozens of times - The Boston Globe

 After watching O’Brien’s sizzle reel, Caputo said he recognized and remembered interviewing him once about the Patriots.

-In his 20 years on the job, Caputo’s can’t recall someone doing man-on-the-street interviews more than a few times.
+In his 20 years on the job, Caputo can’t recall someone doing man-on-the-street interviews more than a few times.

 Advertisement